- Roadmap Table of Contents

 Due to the distance and years-long rescue time, it is extremely important that all human Mars trips use the principle of redundancy.
 It is especially important to have more than one crew habitat vehicle which can support the entire crew, and more than one main propulsion vehicle, which can propel the entire system, in case of accident or equipment failures, at every phase of the operation.
 This allows the crew to perform self-rescue, and significantly reduces the problem of distance from Earth as a major crew safety issue.

-Unless we are discussing one-way trips to Mars, decisions will be made about whether to undertake a 500-day stay (conjunction type mission) after a 6- to 8 month journey or just a 30-45 day stay (opposition type mission).
+Unless we are discussing one-way trips to Mars, decisions will be made about whether, after a 6- to 8 month journey, to undertake a 500-day stay (conjunction type mission) or just a 30-45 day stay (opposition type mission).
 That decision will drive the planning for the transportation, landing, habitation, supply and Earth return systems.

 For an ongoing series of Mars expeditions, opposition missions are much less desirable than conjunction missions.
 The opposition mission type requires leaving Mars orbit within about six weeks of initial arrival time, leaving little time to accomplish much, including repairs if necessary.